polhenarejos/picokeys-docs/docs/picokeyapp/concepts.md

 This section explains the **core concepts** used throughout the PicoKeys ecosystem.

-Understanding these concepts is essential to correctly use PicoKeyApp and the different firmware variants.
+Understanding these concepts is essential to correctly use PicoKey App and the different firmware variants.

 ---

-## PicoKeyApp vs firmware
+## PicoKey App vs firmware

 The PicoKeys ecosystem is split into two distinct layers.

-### PicoKeyApp (desktop application)
+### PicoKey App (desktop application)

-PicoKeyApp is the **management interface**.
+PicoKey App is the **management interface**.

 It is responsible for: